Red/White/Blue Sporting Clays Courses

 Red Course

-All stations are clearly marked with a colored sign in the upper-left corner of the shooting stand with Blue numbers for the Blue Course and Red numbers for the Red Course.
+All stations are clearly marked with a colored sign in the upper-left corner of the shooting stand with Blue numbers for the Blue Course, Red numbers for the Red Course, and White numbers with a black background for the White Course.

 Every stand is equipped with the wireless long-range system and Promatic machines.
 The long-range system allows shooters to shoot in groups of up to 6 people or by themselves thanks to a delay option.
 The course designer is not limited to target speed, angle, or distance, so every course is different.
 The most common target used in sporting clays is the standard target, which is the same clay that is used in skeet and trap.
 However, sporting clays also uses specialty targets such as Midis, Battues, and Rabbits to introduce the illusion of speed or distance in the eye of the shooter, moving at speeds or in the ways of game birds and other animals.
 All targets can be thrown as singles, report pairs, or true pairs.